 After he was sure we understood the report, he gave guidance on how to reduce daily stress levels, as well as optimize our body’s ability to improve our overall well-being.
 The 30-minute session was quite eye-opening for both of us.

 Our morning continued in Preidlhof’s Med Spa & Beauty Center with facial treatments.
 Each session was individually tailored.
-One to reduce the signs of premature aging in men using specialized Spanish botanical extracts, and the other to induce deep regeneration of the skin through the 5 elements of nature, biorhythmic stimulation and a clay facial mask.
+One to reduce the signs of premature aging in men by applying specialized Spanish botanical extracts, and the other to induce deep regeneration of the skin through the 5 elements of nature, biorhythmic stimulation and a clay facial mask.
 We found both treatments sublime and recommend them if you’re interested in beauty care in addition to wellness.

 A Night Under the South Tyrolean Stars